Employment Standards Code changes

 Alberta’s Employment Standards Code provides minimum standards of employment that apply to the majority of employers and employees in the province, with the exception of those working in federally regulated industries.
-The Code applies to approximately 85 per cent of all employment relationships in Alberta.
+The Code applies to approximately 85% of all employment relationships in Alberta.

 Alberta’s workplaces have evolved since the Employment Standards Code was last updated in 1988, including growth in part-time jobs, shift work and flexible schedules.